shawngraham/cdh2020/content/en/week/5/mapping.md

 9. The terminal will tell you now that your server is running at an address that will look something like this: `(http://0.0.0.0:8000/)`.
 Copy that full address and paste it into your browser's address bar.

 Congratulations!
 You have made a webmap!
 Do you see how you could recenter the map on Ottawa?
 Add some more data?
 Change the base map to another style?

+(You can upload your web-map folder to Github by dragging the folder onto a repository.)